Skip to main content

 Which services can I self refer to?

-Some other community services, including podiatry and physiotherapy, are not available via self-referral on the NHS in most areas of the UK.
-They have therefore not been included in our list of available services.
+• Some other community services, including podiatry and physiotherapy, are not available via self-referral on the NHS in some areas of the UK.
+They have therefore not been included in our list of available services, but they might be available in some places.

 An NHS self-referral option has been introduced in a few areas.
 You can find out whether self-referral for any community service not listed below is available in your area by: